madanbaduwal/usa-university-application-process/visa_interview_questions.md

 No, I am not afraid

-When is your undergraduate study completed?
+36. When is your undergraduate study completed?

+Answer:

-Started: Aug 2015
+* Started: Aug 2015
-End: Feb 2020
+* End: Feb 2020

-Will you leave your job?
+37. Will you leave your job?

+Answer:
 I will continue my research here after my study

-How long will you stay in the USA?
+38. How long will you stay in the USA?

+Answer:
-3 years
+* 2 years
-Program start date: 6 January
+* Program start date: 6 January
-Program End date:
+* Program End date:

-How did you know about this university?
+39. How did you know about this university?

+Answer:
-From the professor’s research profile on google scholars These subjects are also taught in other universities in your country also but why the UD university?
+From the professor’s research profile on google scholars

+40. These subjects are also taught in other universities in your country also but why the UD university?

+Answer:
-I don’t think they have high computation hardware to train deep learning algorithms Why should I give you the visa?
+I don’t think they have high computation hardware to train deep learning algorithms here in my country

+41. Why should I give you the visa?
 What qualities do you have?

+Answer:
 Basically, I am working on a problem, to empower human beings to expand their consciousness.

-What will you do if you fall in love with an American girl?
+42. What will you do if you fall in love with an American girl?

+Answer:
 I have my girlfriend here, we have been relationship for 4 years.
 I don’t wanna cheat her.
 Because she is so supportive and cute.

-Program start and end date?
+43. Program start and end date?
 Class start date?
 Answer:
 program start date: 6 Jan 2023- program end date 13 Dec 2025
 Class start date: 09 Jan 2023